mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 # A first dashboard

-This is a quickstart guide to create your first dashboard and set you up to explore Vizro further.
+This is a short tutorial for you to create your first dashboard, showing you the basic setup so you can explore Vizro further.

-The [Explore Vizro tutorial](../tutorials/explore-components.md) is a more complete exploration of Vizro's features.
+Once you've completed this tutorial, the following [Explore Vizro tutorial](../tutorials/explore-components.md) creates a more complex dashboard so you can explore Vizro's features.

 ## Get started